bdougie/awesome-black-developers/CONTRIBUTING.md

 * Must have [GitHub Sponsors](https://github.com/sponsors/) enabled.

-## Adding to the README.md
+## Adding a developer to the README.md
-Adding developers to the list can be done using the through the official ["Add an awesome black developer"](https://github.com/bdougie/awesome-black-developers/issues/new/choose) issue template.
+Adding developers to the list can be done using the the official ["Add an awesome black developer"](https://github.com/bdougie/awesome-black-developers/issues/new/choose) issue template.

 ```
 [USERNAME](https://github.com/USERNAME),